-- This document and accompanying Red Flag Assessment ("RFA") Workbook constitute the LME RFA Template (the "template") for the purposes of the LME Policy on Responsible Sourcing of LME-Listed Brands (the "Policy").
-This template is only required for Brands following the Audited LME RFA Track (Track B) and the Published LME RFA Track (Track C).
+- This document constitutes the LME RFA Template (the "template") for the purposes of the LME Policy on Responsible Sourcing of LME-Listed Brands (the "Policy").
+This template and embedded workbook is only required for Brands following the Audited LME RFA Track (Track B) and the Published LME RFA Track (Track C).
 Capitalised terms not defined herein have the meaning ascribed to them in the Policy. - This template is based on the "Supplement on Tin, Tantalum and Tungsten" of the OECD Due Diligence Guidance for Responsible Supply Chains of Minerals from Conflict-Affected and High-Risk Areas, Third Edition.
-References to OECD Guidance in the context of this template should be interpreted accordingly. - The purpose of the OECD Guidance is to help companies respect human rights and avoid contributing to conflict through their sourcing decisions, including the choice of their suppliers1. - Producers should consult the Policy for information on Reporting Periods, submission deadlines and other contextual information. - Please submitted all relevant documents in English, this includes the RFA, RFA workbook, and any supplemental documents the LME should consider as part of the submission. - The RFA Workbook is available here:
+References to "OECD Guidance" in the context of this template should be interpreted accordingly. - The purpose of the OECD Guidance is to help companies respect human rights and avoid contributing to conflict through their sourcing decisions, including the choice of their suppliers1. - Producers should consult the Policy for information on Reporting Periods, and submission deadlines; other contextual information may be found in the guidance notes published by the LME. - Please submit all relevant documents in English, this includes the template, RFA workbook, and any supplemental documents the LME should consider as part of the submission. - The RFA workbook is available here: